SabryHosny/Animated-Login-Signup-Forms/README.md

 ## Description :
-In this tutorial you will learn how to apply your skills in Html & Css to make a beutiful Login & Sign up Forms.
+In this tutorial you will learn how to apply your skills in Html & Css to make a beautiful Login & Sign up Forms. hope you find this helpful :)

 ## Follow Along with me on YouTube: